Lost Or Stolen Firearms

 Another person who is a member of the owner's family or who resides with the owner may report the lost or stolen firearm.
 If the other person reports the loss or theft of the firearm, the owner is not required to make a report.
 A report by another person is not an acknowledgment of firearm ownership.

 A person who reports a lost or stolen firearm is immune from criminal prosecution for an offense pursuant to state law related to the storage of firearms.

-The bill requires a law enforcement agency that receives a report of a lost or stolen firearm to enter information about the lost or stolen firearm into the national crime information center database and report the information to the Colorado bureau of investigation.
+The act requires a law enforcement agency that receives a report of a lost or stolen firearm to enter information about the lost or stolen firearm into the Colorado bureau of investigation crime information center database.